-- 39. In reaching this second preliminary determination, the Commission has obtained information from a wide range of sources.
-In the course of this process, the Commission has, amongst other actions: - reviewed the information and analysis in the application, including the economic report submitted by the applicant's economic experts (NERA); - 39.2 posted a public version of the application on the Commission website; - 39.3 sought further information and clarification from Cavalier on a range of subjects; - 39.4 sought information from parties making submissions and from other sources in the wool industry; - 39.5 interviewed Cavalier and other interested parties; - 39.6 considered submissions, including economic evidence, from Cavalier, Godfrey Hirst, and other interested parties; - 39.7 made relevant documents and reports available to Cavalier and interested parties, where necessary under expert and counsel only confidentiality undertakings; - 39.8 published a Draft Determination on 26 March 2015 stating the Commission's preliminary view that it was not satisfied that the Acquisition would not have the effect of substantially lessening competition in the relevant markets but that it considered the Acquisition would have such a benefit to the public that it should be permitted; - 39.9 held a conference with interested parties on 10 June 2015; - 39.10 sought and received post conference submissions on matters raised at the conference; and - 39.11 held a confidential conference with interested parties in respect of land valuations on 1 September 2015.
+- 41. In reaching this determination, the Commission has obtained information from a wide range of sources.
+In the course of this process, the Commission has, amongst other actions: - reviewed the information and analysis in the application, including the economic report submitted by the applicant's economic experts (NERA); - 41.2 posted a public version of the application on the Commission website; - 41.3 sought further information and clarification from Cavalier on a range of subjects; - 41.4 sought information from parties making submissions and from other sources in the wool industry; - 41.5 interviewed Cavalier and other interested parties; - 41.6 considered submissions, including economic evidence, from Cavalier, Godfrey Hirst, and other interested parties; - 41.7 made relevant documents and reports available to Cavalier and interested parties, where necessary under expert and counsel only confidentiality undertakings; - 41.8 published a Draft Determination on 26 March 2015 stating the Commission's preliminary view that it was not satisfied that the Acquisition would not have the effect of substantially lessening competition in the relevant markets but that it considered the Acquisition would have such a benefit to the public that it should be permitted; - 41.9 held a conference with interested parties on 10 June 2015; - 41.10 sought and received post conference submissions on matters raised at the conference; - 41.11 held a confidential conference with interested parties in respect of land valuations on 1 September 2015; - 41.12 published a Second Draft Determination on 1 October 2015 stating the Commission's preliminary view that it remained not satisfied that the Acquisition would not have the effect of substantially lessening competition in the relevant markets but that it considered the Acquisition would have such a benefit to the public that it should be permitted; and